Kent County Community Awards

 • Access to care: Ability to get to, receive, and use all aspects of care that are medically necessary for a healthy life to their full extent, without experiencing barriers due to language, mobility, race, gender, sexual orientation, disability, and other factors.

-• Mental health: Mental health care and emotional wellbeing support(s).
+• Mental health: Mental health care and emotional well-being support(s).

-You may access the Kent County Community Health Needs Assessment for additional information, data, and examples of needs in these priority areas.
+You may access the Kent County Community Health Needs Assessment (PDF) for additional information, data, and examples of needs in these priority areas.
 Priority will be given to organizations or projects whose focus is on communities most impacted by the organization’s area of work and strategic priority area.

 Our Neighborhood Our Health mini-grants

-Once neighbors prioritize health needs, the Community Advisory Board supports disbursing mini-grants to neighborhood organizations who meet those needs.
+Once neighbors prioritize health needs, the Community Advisory Board supports disbursing mini-grants to neighborhood organizations that meet those needs.
 Today, the ONOH model is implemented in the Roosevelt Park Neighborhood of Grand Rapids, supported by the Hispanic Center of Western Michigan as the Backbone Organization and a Community Advisory Board, The Roosevelt Park Wellness Collective.